JalonWong/rules_c_proto/README.md

 ```

 ## Proto Options
-If you want to use the options that in the [protobuf-c.proto](https://github.com/protobuf-c/protobuf-c/blob/master/protobuf-c/protobuf-c.proto), add following to your `MODULE.bazel`
+If you want to use the options in the [protobuf-c.proto](https://github.com/protobuf-c/protobuf-c/blob/master/protobuf-c/protobuf-c.proto), add following to your `MODULE.bazel`
 ```py
 ...